Adroiti/docs-for-code-review-tools/RuboCop/Lint-BlockAlignment.md

 ## Description

-This cop checks whether the `end` keywords are aligned properly for `do..end` blocks.
+This rule checks whether the `end` keywords are aligned properly for `do..end` blocks.

 Three modes are supported through the `EnforcedStyleAlignWith` configuration parameter: